 Waxed linen threads are the best for this.
-We’ll be updating a full post about it shortly as this is one of the top secrets of making a great pompom!
+See our full post about it as this is one of the top secrets of making a great pompom!

 Separate the ear yarns equally into two bunches, then separate each half into the bunny color yarn and the light pink.

 Begin with the yarn bunch in the bunny color.
 Hold the yarn together in a flat, ear shape.
 Poke the yarn with your felting needle from the sides, going through each yarn from one to the next to bond the fibres together.
 Take care of the sharp needle – Do it very slowly and carefully.

 Once that’s done, start adding light pink yarn to one side of this.

 Keep ‘felting’ until the ear has taken shape.
 You don’t need to ‘felt’ the yarn excessively.
 Pushing your needle through the yarn until they bond together will be enough.

 Keep trimming with big & small scissors until you’re happy.

 A good place to put extra effort in is around the eyes.
 The eyes will always look better if you give a more precise trim around them.

 No two bunnies are exactly alike, so experiment with different colors, facial marks and features.
 Bunnies with big white chins, spotty blotchy bunnies, bunnies with cute little noses or big friendly curious noses… You can create many variations by trying different wraps.